 Ideas and instructions by Anna-Carin Betzén

 Adding fringe to an Oriental style needlepoint rug makes it look more finished.
-A shade similar to natural linen (a light gray/beige) usually looks best.
+Cotton thread in a shade similar to natural linen (a light gray/beige) usually looks best.
 For 1:48 and 1:144 scale rugs on 48 count gauze, I use cotton sewing thread (a single thickness, not doubled).
 As I don't do larger scales, I can't help you on these.
 Use your preferred thread, and as many strands as you need to get the density you like - stich a few repeats of the fringing stitch in the margin of your gauze, to see what looks right to you.
-In the how-to pics, I've used a single strand for clarity.
+In the how-to pics, I've used coarse interlock canvas and a single strand of contrasting thread for clarity.

 When it comes to antique European Savonnerie or Aubusson type rug, I've never ever seen one with fringe; they just have a smooth edge around all four sides.
 Modern Chinese reproductions of European rugs may have fringe, though.